DataDog/hiring-engineers/answers.md

 Currently based on the following query

-avg(last_4h):avg:mysql.performance.queries{mytag_hiring_challenge} > 0.5
+anomalies(avg:mysql.performance.queries{mytag_hiring_challenge} by {host}, 'basic',2)

-It checks if the mysql.performance.queries is greater than 0.5 in last 4 hours
+It checks if the average of mysql.performance.queries is greater than 2 standard deviations away from normal value in both directions.